DutchDjangoAssociation/django-sprint/flyer.md

 the same git repository.
 Once you have some changes that you think are ready for review, you push them to your own fork of the repository and create a pull request (PR).
 In the PR, note the number and a short description of the ticket, e.g. `Fixed #1234 -- Clarified ModelForm documentation`.
+Add a link to the PR to your ticket and mark it as *has patch*.

 A second person should then review your contribution.
 They may get back to you with suggested improvements or points for discussion.
+They can add comments on the PR, on the ticket, or talk to you in person.
+If they feel the patch needs improvement, they'll set *patch needs improvement*.
+When you've made improvements, you unset that flag again.
 Once review is completed, the ticket can get a final review from a core developer and may be committed into Django.
 Sometimes the first review is directly done by a core developer.

 ## Let's get started